cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/dns-policies-builder/index.md

 Blocking a popular TLD like `.com` will prevent users from connecting to significant portions of the Internet.

-## Block Page
+## Custom block page

-When choosing the Block action, toggle this setting to respond to queries with a block page.
+When choosing the Block action, toggle the **Display custom block page** setting to respond to queries with a block page, and to specify the message you want to display to users who navigate to blocked websites.
 If disabled, Gateway will respond to blocked queries with `0.0.0.0`.